Calcipotriene (On the skin)

 Cream, Foam, Liquid, Ointment

-- Liquid on your scalp: First comb your dry hair to remove extra skin flakes and scales.
+- Liquid: First comb your dry hair to remove extra skin flakes and scales.
 Part your hair so you can see the patches on your scalp.
 Then apply the liquid only to the affected patches.
 Rub it in gently until it disappears into the scalp.
-Do not get any medicine on your forehead or in your eyes.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze.